 Asbestos & Industrial Machinery

-Asbestos is a fine mineral fiber that was prized for its heat and fire-resistant properties, tensile strength and sound absorption.
+Asbestos is a fine mineral fiber that was prized for its heat and fire-resistant properties, tensile strength, and sound absorption.
 As a result, it was used extensively in the 19th and early 20th centuries in various industries.
-Asbestos companies built a highly profitable industry and hid the known dangers of asbestos exposure in order to keep it.
-For decades, workers were exposed to fibers known to cause mesothelioma, asbestosis and lung cancer.
+Asbestos companies built a highly profitable industry and hid the known dangers of asbestos exposure in order to continue using it.
+For decades, workers were exposed to fibers known to cause mesothelioma, asbestosis, and lung cancer.
 Even now, workers are exposed to hazardous conditions involving asbestos.

-An estimated 3,000 new cases of mesothelioma are diagnosed every year in the U.S. If you have been diagnosed with mesothelioma, asbestosis or another illness related to asbestos exposure, you have the right to hold the at-fault party accountable for their negligence and/or misconduct.
-At Robinson Calcagnie Robinson Shapiro Davis, Inc., our asbestos exposure attorneys are committed to seeking justice for those who were taken advantage of by the asbestos industry and those who have been exposed to unsafe working conditions.
+An estimated 2,000 – 3,000 new cases of mesothelioma are diagnosed every year in the U.S. If you have been diagnosed with mesothelioma, asbestosis, or another illness related to asbestos exposure, you have the right to hold the at-fault party accountable for their negligence and/or misconduct.
+At Robinson Calcagnie Robinson Shapiro Davis, Inc. (RCRSD), our asbestos exposure attorneys are committed to seeking justice for those who were taken advantage of by the asbestos industry, and those who have been exposed to unsafe working conditions.
 If you have been diagnosed with an asbestos-related disease, contact us today to discuss your legal options.

 Mesothelioma is a rare, aggressive and fatal cancer caused by prolonged asbestos exposure.
 It develops in a thin layer of tissue, the mesothelium, which covers most of the body’s internal organs.
-There are three types of mesothelioma, the most common of which is pleural mesothelioma, which affects the lungs.
-Peritoneal mesothelioma, which develops in the abdomen, and pericardial mesothelioma, which develops in the heart, are the other forms of the deadly cancer.
-Due to the long latency period of the disease, a worker exposed to asbestos may not show signs of the disease for up to 50 years after exposure.
+There are three types of mesothelioma: The most common is pleural mesothelioma, which affects the lungs; peritoneal mesothelioma, which develops in the abdomen; and pericardial mesothelioma, which develops in the heart.
+Due to the long latency period of mesothelioma, a worker exposed to asbestos may not show signs of the disease for up to 50 years after exposure.